georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 must be inherited from other classes.

 The `Triangle` class is inherited from `EffectExtension` class of `inkex` module.
-The `inkex` Python module files are in the `inkex` directory.
+The Python modules are in the `inkex` directory.
 The `inkex` is the most basic module of Inkscape extension system.
-It is like a framework upon which we build our own extensions.
+It acts like a framework upon which we build user extensions.

-Here is a list of directory names and file names under the `inkex` directory.
+Here are directory names and file names under the `inkex` directory.
+The first column shows that it is a directory or the python file line number.

 <pre>
  (dir) deprecated-simple